 Your descent from the top involves a 12-spin corkscrew and a 50-meter run back to the ground – your teens will thank you for the opportunity!

 10. Test your intelligence with Sherlock: The Official Live Game

 If your teens fancy themselves as the detective type, there’s no better option during your London day out than this Sherlock Holmes-themed escape room.

 The pipe and the deerstalker are optional, but the fun is guaranteed!
 This mystery experience was designed by Sherlock series creators Mark Gatiss and Steven Moffat, and has immersive content from stars of the show, dreamy Benedict Cumberbatch included.

 You and your inquisitive teens will have an hour to solve the clues and make your escape.
 The game’s afoot!

 Fun things to do in London with teenagers out and about

 Nothing spoils the holiday mood quite like a hangry teenager.
-Ward off those grumpy groans and hunger pangs by treating them at a cool dinner spot they can brag about to their friends.
+Ward off those grumpy groans and hunger pangs by treating them to a cool dinner spot they can brag about to their friends.
 Try Inamo, a chain of swanky pan-Asian restaurants, which makes great use of cool technology.
-Not only can they order their dinner from touch screen tables, but they can also control the lighting, play retro games, make digital table art, and even watch the chef prepare their food with a kitchen-cam.
+Not only can they order their dinner from touchscreen tables, but they can also control the lighting, play retro games, make digital table art, and even watch the chef prepare their food with a kitchen cam.
 Oh, and the food is also to die for!